Food-Data-Collaboration/djangoldp-dfc/README.md

 * `DFC_KEYCLOAK_READ_SCOPES`.
 The scopes to scrape (e.g. `ReadEnterprise`).
 The available scopes are configured in your Keycloak Realm.

 To test your configuration, please run the command `python manage.py refresh_from_cache`.

+### Automated updates of live data

+In the current version of this package, the recommended approach to synchronising the proxy to its' dataserver federation is to schedule the `refresh_from_cache` command to run (for example) daily or weekly.